Heavy Metals In Beef Organ Supplements

 For reference, a cup of cooked beets averages approximately three ppm of lead, which is far higher than what would ever be found in a daily serving of any NXGEN Wholefoods Beef Organ supplements.
 One daily serving of Beef Organ Powder is three grams of freeze-dried powder, which is approximately equivalent to twenty-nine to thirty grams (one ounce) of fresh, raw organ meat.

-Based on the serving size and heavy metal limits enforced by the Australian Government, levels of heavy metals in NXGEN Wholefoods beef organ supplements are extremely low.
-Due to the limitations in testing sensitivity, it’s not possible to know that something contains zero heavy metals, as the test cannot detect levels below a certain threshold.
+Based on the serving size and heavy metal limits enforced by the Australian Government, levels of heavy metals in NXGEN Wholefoods beef organ supplements are extremely low, but due to the limitations in testing sensitivity, it’s not possible to know that something contains zero heavy metals, as the test cannot detect levels below a certain threshold.

 With NXGEN Wholefoods beef organ supplements, you can be confident that heavy metal contamination is not an issue.